Mazda Roadpacer

-The Mazda Roadpacer AP (Anti-Pollution) is a full-size sedan that was sold by Mazda in Japan between 1975 and 1977, although the last car was not sold until 1979.
+The Mazda Roadpacer is a full-size sedan that was manufactured by Mazda in Japan between April 1975 and 1977, although the last car was not sold until 1979.
 It was based on the Australian Holden HJ and HX series Premier.
 Premiers were shipped to Japan without engines or transmissions, and Mazda fitted a 1.3-liter 13B Wankel engine into the bay.
-The Roadpacer AP has the distinction of being the only General Motors product ever to be fitted for production with a rotary engine.
+It was the first large Japanese car to meet the 1975 emissions standards, although that was a short-lived distinction because the Nissan President followed suit a month later.
+In October 1975, the engine was revised to meet the 1976 emissions standards, at which time the car gained the "AP" (Anti-Pollution) moniker.
+The Roadpacer has the distinction of being the only General Motors product ever fitted for production with a rotary engine.

+Design

-The engine produced 135 PS but just 19 kgm of torque, meaning the Roadpacer performed rather poorly as it weighed 1575 kg.
+The engine produced 135 PS but just 19 kgm of torque, at a peaky 4,000 rpm, meaning the Roadpacer performed rather poorly as it weighed 1575 kg.
 The Roadpacer was introduced to compete with large Japanese flagship sedans Toyota Century, Nissan President, Isuzu Statesman de Ville, and the Mitsubishi Debonair.
 The Roadpacer's platform was the shorter version of the one used by Isuzu for the Statesman de Ville.
-The Roadpacer was conceived just years before Mazda entered into an engineering partnership with Ford, which materialized at around the same time the Roadpacer went on sale.
+Negotiations began in April 1973; the collaboration with Holden was agreed to shortly before Mazda entered into an engineering partnership with Ford.
+This materialized before the Roadpacer was able to go on sale but did not impact the car's introduction.

-The 13B produced less power than the Red series motors that powered the equivalent Holdens, and significantly less torque, meaning performance was restrained with a 165 km/h top speed, poor acceleration and terrible fuel consumption.
+The 13B produced less power than the Red series motors that powered the equivalent Holdens, and significantly less torque, meaning performance was restrained with a 165 km/h top speed, poor acceleration and terrible fuel consumption from the overworked engine.
 Contemporary reports suggest 9 mpg (26 L per 100 km).
 The three-speed automatic transmission with a steering column shift lever was sourced from Jatco and was shared with the LA series Mazda Luce.
-The vehicle was not in compliance with Japanese regulations concerning engine displacement and exterior dimensions, and was classed in the mid-size car segment, while the engine displacement placed it in the lower annual road tax brackets.
-If the car was recognized as being for business use as an executive company car, the road tax bill was very minimal.

 While the Holden HJ Premier itself was well equipped, Mazda decided to add more.
 Gadgets of note include a central locking system that activated when the car hit 10 km/h, a chime system that activated at 90 km/h, a dictation system and a stereo able to be controlled from both front and back seats.
-The interior was offered with a choice of velour upholstered bucket seats and a center console for the front passengers or a split front bench seat.
+The interior was offered with a choice of velour upholstered bucket seats and a center console for the front passengers or a split front bench seat, seating either five or six people accordingly.
 The Roadpacer was built only for the Japanese market, and certain aspects concerning its lack of speed become evident once its realized that urban two-way streets are usually zoned at 40 km/h or less, as mentioned in the article Speed limits in Japan.
+Another negative quality was that although the car was very large on the outside, the rear seat was not particularly large; Holden offered the longer wheelbase Statesman for this.